 The Government has dubbed the Good Work Plan “the biggest overhaul in employment law in 20 years”, although it may not feel like that at the moment.
 However, don’t let these new changes catch you out…

-Up to now, only employees have had the right to a written statement of employment.
-But from 6 th April 2020, you’ll need to give all employees and workers a written statement on or before their first day of employment.
-Workers don’t always have a written contract with their employer, and as they don’t have to accept the work their employer offers, they have fewer rights than employees.
+From 6 th April 2020, all employees and workers should receive a written statement on or before their first day of employment.
+Workers don’t always have a written contract with their employer and they don’t have to accept the work their employer offers, they have fewer rights than employees.

 Employees on the other hand always have a written contract of employment and have to accept the work their employer gives them.
 As an employee, they get flexible working rights, protection from dismissal, and the right to raise grievances.

 Right to request stable contracts

 After 26 weeks of employment, workers and employees can request a clearer, more certain contract.
 For example, they can ask you for a guaranteed number of working hours or fixed working days.
 You’ll have to approve or reject their request within three months.
 If you reject it, you’ll need to have a genuine business reason to back up your decision.

 From 6th April 2020, the continuous service gap increased to four weeks.

 New agency workers must be provided with a 'Key Facts Page' to tell them more about a job before they accept a role.
 The Key Facts Page can’t be longer than two A4 pages and must explain:

 - The type of contract;

 - The person who pays the wage;

 - That workers get the same pay as permanent staff after 12 weeks’ service.